mwheymans/psfmi/README.md

 The package needs R 3.4.4 or higher.
 You can use the functions, after you have installed the package from the Github website.
 Before that you have to install and activate the devtools package.
-Use the following code to install and activate the package:
+Use the following code to install and activate the packag from Githube:

 > install.packages("devtools")